Community Choir

 Familiar songs: We sing songs that are accessible and familiar.
 You can suggest music and themes too!
 Songs we’ve sung together previously are: ‘I Can See Clearly Now’ by Johnny Nash, ‘Here Comes the Sun’ by The Beatles and ‘Let It Go’ from Frozen.

-A supportive environment: Our inclusive in-person and online choirs are spaces where everyone, regardless of ability, can experience the joy of singing together in a group.
+A supportive environment: Our inclusive community choir is a space where everyone, regardless of ability, can experience the joy of singing together in a group.

-Professional guidance: Our expert music therapists lead both the in-person and online choir sessions.
+Professional guidance: Our expert music therapists lead the community choir sessions.
 They create welcoming, non-judgemental spaces where everyone’s voice is valued equally.

 Social connection: Build friendships and connect with others who love to sing!

-Singer-songwriter Tom Walker dropped in to one of our in-person sessions at our London centre in NW5.
+Singer-songwriter Tom Walker dropped in to one of our community choir sessions at our London centre.
 Click on the video to hear him talk about how much he enjoyed singing with the Nordoff and Robbins community choir!

 Although I don’t think I’m a great singer, I enjoy it and feel I can keep in tune when singing with others.
 It’s fun singing in a group and definitely releases endorphins, which is a great way of feeling good and relaxed.